KMdsy/seq2gmm/README.md

 The train logs and trained model will be saved under `log` and  `checkpoint` respectively.

-We also provide some pre-trained model under `trained_model` .
+We also provide some trained model under `trained_model` .